zachleat/zachleat.com/web/_posts/2021-02-27-this-website-is-a-tech-talk.md

 * [Original video recorded and posted on Vimeo by Smashing Conference](https://vimeo.com/468775760/1838969b45)
 * Talk originally delivered for [SmashingConf Austin 2020](https://smashingconf.com/austin-2020/)

+_March 8, 2021: Update: make sure you check out [Queue Code](/web/queue-code/), a service to let you live code like I did in this talk._

 ## Slides and Source Code

 * [Check out the slides](https://techtalk.zachleat.dev/)
 * [Direct link to the slide featured in _The Tweet_](https://techtalk.zachleat.dev/slides/2.0/)
 * [Full source code on GitHub](https://github.com/zachleat/this-website-is-a-tech-talk)
+* Related: Queue Code](/web/queue-code/)

 ---